snapp-more/snapp-more.github.io/data_sharing_policy.md

 <u>Data Protection:</u> Unique identifiers will be used for analysis, and the key linking these identifiers to specific projects will be kept confidential and secure.
 We are happy to discuss any data protection policies you want us to follow regarding data related to endangered species or specific species of concern.

-<u>Secure Storage:</u> All data will be stored on secure, password-protected servers accessible only to the research team.
+<u>Secure Storage:</u> All data will be stored on secure, password-protected servers accessible only to the research team until the products (database, scientific paper(s), policy papers, online tools) are published (unless permission is taken separately to store for longer).
+All data will be stored for a maximum of up to 2 years after the project ends.
+Raw data will be accessible only by the working group team leaders.

 **4. Data Ownership and Intellectual Property**